 1. Study (free) resources on affiliate marketing

 These days you have a ton of great, complete resources on pretty much any topic under the sun.
 Affiliate marketing is no exception.

-Now, a quick word of warning.
-There’s a ton of junk information on affiliate marketing out there.
+However, there’s a ton of BS information on affiliate marketing out there.
 People that promise the moon on a stick, making affiliate marketing out to be a get-rich-quick-scheme.
 They sell you their (often very affordable) courses promising to share their secret sauce.

-But here’s the dirty little secret: these people often run no affiliate sites themselves or haven’t done so in years, instead making all their money through their courses.
-As a result, these people don’t practice what they preach and they’re courses will be useless.
+But here’s the dirty little secret: these people often run no affiliate sites themselves or haven’t done so in years.
+Instead, they’re making all their money through their courses.
+As a result, these people don’t practice what they preach and their courses are useless.

 When starting out it can be hard to separate the wheat from the chaff, so I recommend you check out my article on the best affiliate marketing YouTube channels.
 All these guys walk the talk.

 It’s no good to just write about any product you can think of.
 Search engines prefer reasonably focused sites, dealing with topics that are at least somewhat related to each to each other.

 Examples of popular affiliate niches are:

 I suggest you pick a niche that lies on the intersection of your personal interests (or passion), profit potential and competition which you can beat.